-Arizona Backcountry Explorers is a pro motorized access blog dedicated to promoting adventure and engaging the outdoor community in policy decisions threatening motorized access in Arizona.
+Arizona Backcountry Explorers is a pro-motorized access independent media company dedicated to promoting adventure and engaging the public in National Environmental Policy Act procedures that close or restrict the use of motorized roads in Arizona.

 Arizona Backcountry Explorers originally started as a Facebook group in 2016 by Kevin Allard to find new friends to explore the Arizona Backcountry.
-We have since grown to become the most engaging motorized access advocacy group in the United States.
+After establishing one of the most active Facebook groups dedicated to exploring Arizona’s public lands, we slowly morphed into the most engaging motorized access advocacy group in the United States.
 We are the only pro-motorized access advocacy group in Arizona with the ability to engage hundreds of thousands of motorized users.

-We built this operation to engage motorized public land users in policy changes like Travel Management Planning, Resource Management Planning, National Recreation Trails, and other federal designations and decisions over local public lands.
+We have developed this initiative to involve users of motorized public lands in policy changes, such as Travel Management Planning, Resource Management Planning, National Recreation Trails, and other federal designations and decisions regarding local public lands.

-In late 2018 we set our crosshairs on radical environmental policies threatening thousands of miles of Arizona backroads and recreation areas.
+In late 2018, we set our sights on radical environmental policies that threatened thousands of miles of Arizona backroads and recreation areas.
 During this time, we played an instrumental part in a collaborative effort to stop over 10,000 miles of permanent road closures.
-We engaged over 60,000 people across the country, and the issue eventually ended in Washington, DC, with congressional nullification of the Bureau Of Land Management Resource Management 2.0.
+We engaged thousands of people across the country, and with the help of local politicians and 4×4 clubs, the issue eventually reached Washington, DC, resulting in congressional nullification of the Bureau Of Land Management Resource Management 2.0.

-Our first website AZBackcountryExplorers.com was developed to penetrate the digital world and establish a new approach to pro-motorized access advocacy.
-By promoting adventure, we have established ourselves among local adventure seekers.
-We have built a passion for preserving motorized access to dispersed campsites, active mining claims, private property, and other vital RS 2477 roads.
-By doing so, our website has become a central hub for land use policy engagement for all of Arizona.
+Our first website, AZBackcountryExplorers.com, was developed to make an impact in the digital world and establish a fresh approach to advocating for motorized access.
+Through promoting adventure, we have successfully positioned ourselves among local adventure seekers.
+We have cultivated a strong passion for preserving motorized access to dispersed campsites, active mining claims, private property, and other crucial RS 2477 roads.
+As a result, our website has become a central hub for engaging in land use policy discussions for all of Arizona.

 Making the public participation process easy for motorized users

-Empower our community and provide the tools to stand guard for the traditional Arizona way of life.
+Empower our community and provide the tools to safeguard the traditional Arizona way of life.

 Who we are

 Simply put, we are a group of ordinary people who call Arizona home.
-We are the rural working-class of offroad enthusiasts, hikers, wildlife photographers, hunters, anglers, miners, ranchers, and private landowners, who all have one thing in common.
-Our natural right to way across and occupy the earth.
+We are the rural working class of motorized enthusiasts, hikers, wildlife photographers, hunters, anglers, miners, ranchers, and private landowners who all have one thing in common: our natural right to access and occupy the earth.

 Following the teachings of our Founders, we can examine a time in U.S. history when land use was dominated by a handful of wealthy families nurtured by special contracts with King George III.
 The Landed Gentry, similar to today’s land management agencies, dominated massive swaths of land and prohibited the settlement of the land, use of its resources, and freedom to travel west of the proclamation line.

 We believe that the use of the unclaimed land of the United States is a natural and inalienable right endowed by our creator.
-We are advocates for the local and exclusive jurisdiction of federal land, states rights, and the US Constitution.
+We are advocates for the local and exclusive jurisdiction of federal land, states’ rights, and the US Constitution.
+By applying these principles to land use advocacy, we touch on the foundations of Western American society to preserve the fundamental states’ rights we hold as citizens of the United States of America.

 Right to Way

-We believe that every person has the natural right to freely travel across the unclaimed land and water of the United States by foot, boat, motor vehicle., or beasts of burden.
+We believe that every person has the natural right to freely travel across the unclaimed land and water of the United States on foot, by boat, in a motor vehicle, or using beasts of burden.

 Right to Occupy

-We believe that every person has the natural right to occupy the unclaimed land of the United States and be secure in their persons, papers, and effects.
+We believe that every person has the natural right to occupy unclaimed land and public places in the United States.

 Right to Use

-We believe that every person has the natural right to use the resources provided by the unclaimed land of the United States in a balanced manner.
+We believe that every person has the natural right to utilize the resources provided by the unclaimed land of the United States in a balanced manner.